ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 `String`

-If provided - became editor HTML element `id` and `name` properties.
+Provides value for `id` and `name` properties of editor's HTML element.

 ```jsx
 <CKEditor